-A SIMPLE IRA is also a small business IRA-based plan with a simplified method for employers to make direct contributions (via salary reductions) toward their employees’ retirement and their own retirement.
+A SIMPLE IRA is a small business IRA-based plan with a simplified method for employers to make direct contributions (via salary reductions) toward their employees’ retirement and their own retirement.

-SIMPLE IRAs are ideally suited as a start-up retirement savings plan for small employers who do not currently sponsor a 401k retirement or SEP IRA plan.
+SIMPLE IRAs are ideally suited as a start-up retirement savings plan for small employers and business; who do not currently sponsor a 401k retirement or SEP IRA plan.

-Contribution Limits: The latest annual employee deferral amount per the IRS is $12,500 for 2017, unchanged from 2016.
-Employees over age 50 allowed to make a catch-up contribution of up to $3,000.
-Contributions under a SIMPLE IRA plan that count toward the overall annual limit on elective deferrals an employee may make to tax advantaged retirement plans.
+Employees with multiple employers need to be aware that contributions under a SIMPLE IRA plan count toward the overall annual limit on elective deferrals they may make to other employer sponsored tax advantaged retirement plans.

 The other very popular small business retirement plan is the SEP IRA.
 See this article for more details and the latest information on SEP IRA limits and eligibility.